 The lines and the ways things are classified have not changed.

 How Does a Balance Sheet Balance?

 When preparing a balance sheet assets and liabilities must always equal.
-This is because accounting is based on double-entry bookkeeping.
+This is because accounting is based on the balance sheet equation.

 If you have £10,000 in your business bank account and a trade debtors pays you £5,000, you’ll have £15,000 in the bank and your total trade debtors will go down by £5,000.

 Everything is still equal.
 Just the numbers have moved around.

 What Happens if a Balance Sheet Doesn’t Balance?